 1. b) .
 The sweat and smell of working out feels good.
 Makes you feel energized and rested

 2. a) The sweat increases as your activity level increases.

 Idea: A deodorant that you can drink as you exercise.
 This will remove the social awkwardness of using a deodorant every five minutes and it will be just like drinking water.

 2. b) The smell of the street or a specific place impregnates in your clothing.
 It is a smell that comes from the outside world.

 Idea: A deodorant that can neutralize those smells and also add-on a nice and pleasant smell to your clothing and body.

 2. c) Different seasons prompt the use of different fragrances, packaging and technology.

 Idea: Deodorants for specific seasons such as with repellent for the rainy season or with UV protection for the summer.

 3. a) Some people tend lo keep the deodorant in the bedroom because they would dry themselves first and use the deodorant right before getting dressed.

-Idea: Deodorants with a packaging that fulfills the role of deodorant but can also be placed in the bedroom without being awkward.
+Idea: Deodorants with a packaging that fulfills the role of a deodorant but can also be placed in the bedroom as a decorative ornament.